wbotelhos/raty/README.txt

  * starOff:      'star-off.png'                                   // Name of the star image on.
  * starOn:       'star-on.png'                                    // Name of the star image on.
  * start:        0                                                // Start with a score value.
+ * target:       null                                             // Number of stars to be selected.
+ * targetKeep:   false                                            // If the last choose value will be keeped on mouseout.
+ * targetType:   'hint'                                           // What display on target element: hint or number.
  * width:        null                                             // The container width of the stars.
  *
  *